Waydj/waydj/README.md

 * 🌍  I'm based in Russia
 * ✉️  You can contact me at [farhminait@gmail.com](mailto:farhminait@gmail.com)
-* 🧠  I'm learning React and React native
+* 🧠  I'm coding React and React native

 ### Skills